iCLAW Culliney Partners ™ is a boutique law firm.

-Shannon assists the team’s busy private client practice.
+Shannon assists the team's busy private client practice.
 She advises on real estate and property transactions, along with commercial matters, allowing clients to reach their individual goals.
-She has a strong interest in community projects and a belief that everyone should have the same access to legal advice, information and support.
+She has a strong interest in community projects and a belief that everyone should have the same access to the legal advice, information and support.
 Shannon also gives her time willingly to The Citizens Advice Bureau.
-Shannon completed her degree in Law from The University of Waikato in December 2017 and is due to be admitted as a Barrister & Solicitor in June 2018.
+Shannon completed her degree in Law from The University of Waikato in December 2017 and is due to be admitted as a Barrister and Solicitor in June 2018.